• Product Introduction

 Edge Cache

-Pages' default settings are optimized for edge caching of static resources.
-These resources are cached on EdgeOne nodes after the first request, with a maximum cache time of three months.
-Meanwhile, edge cache is automatically invalidated after each new deployment, ensuring users always retrieve the latest content.
-Therefore, in most cases, you should avoid setting caching logic for static resources on EdgeOne nodes.
+The default settings of Pages are optimized for edge caching of static resources.
+These resources are cached on EdgeOne nodes after the first request, with a maximum cache duration of three months.
+Additionally, the edge cache automatically invalidates after each new deployment, ensuring users always obtain the latest content.

 Warning: